Kristina01111000/Drws_site/README.md

 - On bottom of monthly topics page link to old monthly topics

-emails done: Intro (Day 1), Day 3, Day 5
+emails done:

 emails waiting for confirmation: all the rest

 Emails that need a tip of the day:

-Emails i need to make: Days 7-30, need a good final email, based on the intro email? what are the things we should focus on for that?
+Emails i need to make: All of them,  need a good final email, based on the intro email? what are the things we should focus on for that?

 3/16